nthloop/bowerbird/README.markdown

   * Pending: add a color picker when editing colors.
   * We grab colors used for background, text and borders.
 Some colors may be missed, and complex CSS values like gradients aren't parsed.
-  * Finally, BowerBird does not look at image data.
+  * Finally, Bowerbird does not look at image data.

 ## Help required